voidmous/my.reveal.js/react_summary/04_react_intro.md

 * Define ref:
 	- `<Child ref="nameInput"/>`
 	- `<Child ref={(input) => this.nameInput = input} />`
-* Using ref is generally not recommended, especially changing DOM
+* Using ref is generally not recommended, especially for modifying DOM or inner state

 <!-- vertical -->